-Where a child (including those of non-statutory school age) is absent from school and parents/carers have not contacted the school to inform them of the reason for absence the school will record an unauthorised absence and follow safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil.
-This may involve the school making contact with parents and other named contacts on record.
+Once registers have closed the school will operate a first day calling process for any child whose parents/carers have not provided a reason for absence.
+Where a child (including those of non-statutory school age) is absent from school and parents/carers have not contacted the school to inform them of the reason for absence, the school will record an unauthorised absence and follow safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil.
+This will involve the school contacting parents and other named contacts on record.
 If by the third day of absence no contact has been made the school will carry out a home visit and report the absence to the DSL as a safeguarding concern.
+Schools will also utilise the use of text messages/emails as an additional means of establishing contact.

-Where there are pre-existing concerns about the safety or well-being of a pupil the school may carry out a home visit on the first day of absence.
+Where there are pre-existing concerns about the safety or well-being of a pupil, the school may carry out a home visit on the first day of absence.
 Where there are serious concerns about the safety and well-being of a pupil whose reason for absence is not known the school may contact the police, local authority or social services.